- Surprisingly tough for a tier VII destroyer with 15,700 hit points and large areas of 19mm armour.

-Radio Location isn’t really necessary if you focus on dominating capture points.
+- Radio Location isn’t really necessary if you focus on dominating capture points.
 Eventually they’ll have to come to you.
-Besides, Haida isn’t quite fast enough to put this to the best use.
+Besides, Haida isn’t quite fast enough to put this to the best use…. and finally…

 Haida that we’ve been given is a destroyer-hunter.
 She specializes in close-range knife fights where her high damage output overwhelms her opponents in short order.
 Contrary to American destroyers, she doesn’t do this grace of excellent gun handling, phenomenal fire arcs and fast-firing weapons.
 Instead she relies on stealth to get in close, mitigating the weaknesses of her poor arcs and shell flight times to deliver several high damage hits before her opponent can react.
 If a fight opens up at range, she can still maintain a DPM advantage over select lolibotes, but her superiority falls away quickly.
 It’s ill advised to attempt to pursue all but the most badly damaged vessels.
 Her ideal engagement distances are within 7km and she can be absolutely devastating at closer ranges.

 I cannot stress this enough: Haida’s ideal engagement range is at distances that would be suicide to any other vessel.
 What is most remarkable about her is that she not only pulls it off, she excels in this environment.With her tiny surface detection, her access to a weird creeping Smoke Generator and an even weirder Hydroacoustic Search, she is well suited to not only closing into these ranges and engaging the enemies, but doing so without giving herself away.

 - Players that want to like her but can’t make her work for them.